 $ killall -g ismail

 -i .
-This options is defined also interactively because of its usage way.
-While killing process also the PID is provided for stability.
+This option is defined also interactively because of its usage way.
+While killing processes also the PID is provided for stability.

 $ killall -i watch

 Kill Processes According to Running Time